Ketone Bodies (Urine)

 This test is used to check the level of ketones in your urine.
 Normally, your body

-blood and urine.
+in your blood and urine.

 It's normal to have a small amount of ketones in your body.
 But high ketone levels

 could result in serious illness or death.
 Checking for ketones keeps this from happening.

 You may need this test if you have a high level of blood sugar, which can happen if

 you have diabetes.
 People with diabetes often have high ketone levels because they

 don't make enough insulin.
 Or their body doesn't respond well to insulin, and they